MUND - BIRGISCH - NATERS

 Author´s Tip / Recommendation of the author

-Visit the Safran Restaurant in Mund or the Birgisch Restaurant in Birgisch.
+Visit the Restaurant Safran in Mund or the Restaurant Birgisch in Birgisch.

 Safety guidelines

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you are of the opinion that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or abysses are secured with ropes or railings.
+Surefootedness is partly required.
+If you consider certain trail sections impassable, you should bypass them.

 Nearby